 K.Rao.
 Poduri, MD,FAAPMR

 Dr. K. Rao Poduri, Chair and Professor of the Department of Physical Medicine and Rehabilitation and Neurology, is a nationally renowned physiatrist.
 She is board certified in Physical Medicine and Rehabilitation, Spinal Cord Medicine, and Pain Management.
 Dr. Poduri is fellowship-trained in Geriatric Rehabilitation.
-She is the Medical Director of Physical Medicine and Rehabilitation services at Strong Memorial Hospital and is the Program Director of the residency program.
+She is the Medical Director of Physical Medicine and Rehabilitation services at Strong Memorial Hospital.
 She has a passion for teaching residents and medical students.
 Dr. Poduri has extensive experience in the treatment of stroke, spinal cord injury, amputations, and chronic pain.
 Dr. Poduri has been listed in the “Top Doctors in America” for several years.

 She is a member of many prestigious Physical Medicine and Rehabilitation associations such as the American Academy of Physical Medicine and Rehabilitation (AAPMR), the Association of Academic Physiatrists (AAP), the American Spinal Injury Association (ASIA) the International Society of Physical and Rehabilitation Medicine (ISPRM).
 She serves on several committees for national PM&R associations: the Prevention committee and Chair of the By-laws committee of the ASIA; Chair of the General and Medical rehab at the AAPM&, and member of the Educational Committee at the AAP.
 Dr. Poduri has represented AAPM&R at the American Academy of Neurology to set Quality measures for Multiple sclerosis and served as the Technical Expert Panel for CMS to work on Drug Regimen Review.